- Step 1: Generate Your Idea

 They also cannot tell you how to write your proposal, or what your specific chances of funding are but it is appropriate to discuss what you are planning to submit, and any specific questions you might have about what does and does not fit in their program.
 Near the end of the conversation, ask them if there is anything I didn't ask that I should have?
 This provides an opportunity for the program director/manager to provide unsolicited advice.
 For instance, if your project involves medical application, and you are interested in a National Science Foundation (NSF) project, making sure that the activities you are planning align with the funder is a good question for the program manager.
 It can also be very useful to discuss the relative weights of various parts of your research and how that fits with the goals of the overall program.
 For NSF CAREER proposals, for instance, the relative weights of time and funding for the research and education pieces can vary from discipline to discipline.

 In general, contacting the program manager or funder gives you a chance to introduce yourself and establish a rapport.
 Making this connection in advance will often give you a very competitive edge, especially if the competition is close.Scientific conference and workshops, especially national meetings, are an excellent opportunity to meet and talk with your program manager.
 Make an effort to set up a time prior to travel to get together at the meeting.

 If you are preparing a Department of Defense (DOD) proposal, it is extremely important to talk with the program manager, as they have significant influence in what projects are funded under their programs.
-The Vice President for Research Office may be able to assist you in making these contacts.
 Most DOE programs have a window of dates in which you can contact the program manager with questions, during which they can be very candid and forthcoming, and after which they will answer only the most basic of questions.